 Pets need vaccinations throughout their life.
 Vaccinations during kitten and puppy stages help to provide immunities to conditions that would cause younger pets harm.
 This is also true during a pet's elderly years when the immune system is not as strong.

 Vaccinations Our Practice Offers

 Our practice offers all core vaccinations to ensure your pet is protected against debilitating conditions.
 In addition, we have vaccinations available to help protect your cat against non-core conditions such as feline leukemia, Chlamydophila felis, Bordetella, and feline immunodeficiency virus.
-Non-core vaccines for dogs include those to protect against Leptospira bacteria, Borrelia bergdorferi, and Bordetella bronchiseptica.
+Non-core vaccines for dogs include those to protect against Leptospira bacteria, Borrelia bergdorferi, Bordetella bronchiseptica, Influenza virus.
 Our veterinarian will discuss vaccinations during a routine pet exam and will help in the decision process of which non-mandatory vaccinations to have administered.
 This depends on your pet's lifestyle, age, overall health, and routine surroundings.

 Schedule An Appointment At New Shackle Island Veterinary Hospital Today!